Australia men's national under-20 soccer team: 2023 AFC U-20 Asian Cup

 Australia were drawn in Group B alongside Vietnam, Iran and Qatar.
-They had a disappointing start, lost 0–1 against Vietnam, but bounced back with a 3–2 win over Iran and a 9–1 thrashing of Qatar, which help them qualified for the quarter-finals as group runners-up.
+They had a disappointing start, lost 0–1 against Vietnam, but bounced back with a 3–2 win over Iran and a 9–1 thrashing of Qatar, which help them qualify for the quarter-finals as group runners-up.

 In the quarter-finals, Australia faced the home team Uzbekistan.
 Playing with host, Australia had to endure a series of fierce pressure but unexpectedly took the lead in the 77th minute thanks to Gabriel Popovic, but just 2 minutes later the team was equalized by Uzbekistan thanks to a goal by Zafarmurod Abdurakhmatov.
 The two teams drew 1–1 after 90 minutes of regulation and 30 minutes of extra time.
 In the penalty shootout, Australia lost 4–5, bitterly watching the home team win the right to enter the semi-finals along with a ticket to the 2023 FIFA U-20 World Cup.